 When is the Progressive Leasing data breach settlement payout date?

-Payments and credit monitoring codes will be issued to class members with valid claims approximately 90 days after the court grants final approval of the settlement.
+The settlement administrator will issue payments and credit monitoring codes to class members with valid claims approximately 90 days after the court grants final approval of the settlement.

 Why is there a class action settlement?

-This class action lawsuit was filed after a third party gained unauthorized access to Progressive Leasing's systems, potentially exposing customers' personal information.
-Plaintiffs alleged that Prog Leasing LLC failed to maintain adequate data security, resulting in the exposure of sensitive information.
+The class action lawsuit alleged a third party gained unauthorized access to Progressive Leasing's systems, potentially exposing customers' personal information.
+The plaintiffs claimed that Prog Leasing LLC failed to maintain adequate data security, resulting in the exposure of sensitive information.

 The company denies the allegations but agreed to settle to avoid the uncertainty and expense of further litigation and a possible trial.